 We also encourage you to sign up for updates via this link: http://eepurl.com/gJroTD.

-A series of webinars is being rolled out to provide additional support for AHPs undertaking the NDIS registration process.
+A series of webinars has also been rolled out to provide additional support for AHPs undertaking the NDIS registration process.

 The webinars are primarily designed to help providers effectively use the resources on the website.
 However, they also provide a broad overview of each topic and opportunities for providers to ask questions/seek clarity.